University Scholarships & Grants

 Tuition Exchange Programs or Employee Benefit Programs

 Carson-Newman participates in the Council of Christian College and Universities, Council of Independent Colleges, The Tuition Exchange, and the International Association of Baptist Colleges and Universities.
 These programs are open to students whose parents are employed at other colleges or universities.
 Some students may also be eligible for other tuition employee benefits.
 Students eligible to receive benefits under one of these exchanges or another employee tuition benefit, regardless of the source, will not qualify for dollars from other Carson-Newman Scholarships & Grants in excess of the tuition benefit, since they are also tuition based awards.
 Tuition Waiver benefits will be reduced by other forms of University funds, if qualified as a recipient of other University funds.
 Questions regarding your eligibility for a tuition exchange should be directed to your college's plan administrator.
 Questions regarding other employee tuition benefit programs should be directed to your human resource office.
 Contact Carson-Newman's Treasurer's Office for further questions regarding upcoming exchange deadlines and requirements.

 Student Employment (Work-Study)

 Many Carson-Newman students offset their college expenses with work-study jobs across campus ranging from the library to administrative offices to computer support.
-The college supports about over 500 work-study positions each year.
+The University typically supports over 400 work-study positions each year.
 Visit Student Employment for more information.